Travel Insurance: Yay or Nay?

 Cancel for Any Reason: Your Sexy Safety Net

 For those who like a little extra flexibility (and honestly, who doesn’t?), this option allows you to cancel for reasons that standard policies don’t cover.
+And this is the upgrade people usually wish they had after it's too late.

-Just keep in mind, it usually needs to be purchased shortly after booking and comes with specific conditions.
+The catch? it usually needs to be purchased shortly after booking and comes with specific conditions.
 Translation: don’t wait until the last minute and expect magic.

 Credit Card Coverage